OnionUI/Onion/website/docs/07-apps/01-included-in-onion/quick-guide.md

 ---
 slug: /apps/included-in-onion/quick-guide
-description: Getting started with Onion
 ---

 # Quick Guide

+*Getting started with Onion*

+Shows the quick guide that is shown after installing Onion